rekola/radix-cpp/README.md

 hash table.
 The prefix key is also stored along with each digit to construct the prefix tree.
 According to benchmarks (given uint32_t keys) the radix-cpp set construction is much faster than that of std::set, and also faster than sorting the keys using std::sort.
+Both std::sort and std::set use comparison sorthing so they have time complexity of O(n) = n log n.

 Iterators are automatically repaired if the underlying table changes, so they are stable.